Chief Underwriting Officer

 "Sharing your private Zoom information with someone can also be quite dangerous as they can monitor your communication in the chat." - says Ben Davis, Insurance Lead in Emerging Technologies at Superscript.

 Tip 4.
 Empower your employees to recognise cyber threats and common hacking techniques.
 While many cyber threats are too sophisticated for the untrained eye to detect, many are less sophisticated - a poorly worded email, or a strangely personal request from a distant friend or colleague.
+Cybersecurity courses will help employees to acquire at least the basic knowledge and understanding necessary to stay protected from a lot of online scams.
 Sharing tips on how to question the authenticity of a website or email can potentially save you trouble down the line.
 The National Cyber Security Centre (NCSC) offers interactive e-learning tutorials aimed at helping those who work for small and medium sized businesses.
 But it’s a good idea to foster a culture of openness - if an employee thinks they may have fallen prey to an attack, it’s important that they feel comfortable disclosing it so that the repercussions can be dealt with.

 Tip 5.
 When receiving an email from a financial services company, check the authenticity of the sender through the Financial Services Register and scam Warning List.
 Never open attachments in unexpected emails, as they may carry malware designed to steal your sensitive data.
 The rule also applies to emails coming from within your business.
 Always double-check for confirmation with the sender - if in doubt, call them up - and ensure you do not share any information with a third party.
 You can also check out the NCSC’s guide to mitigating malware and ransomware.